Saidat23/devops.pbl/MERN.md

 3.Delete an existing task from the list – HTTP DELETE request

-With this, We have successfully created our Backend.
+With this, We have successfully created our Backend and the next is to create the Frontend.

+### FRONTEND CREATION